Joel-Haeberli/it-security-docs/docs/themes/From BankCoin to IncentiveCoin.md

 *Predecessor:  [[From BankCoin to IncentiveCoin#BlockchainCoin|BlockchainCoin]]*

 The IncentiveCoin adds incentivation to the blockchain, by adding a **coinbase transaction** which creates new coins.
 These coins are also called **block reward**.
 It's the only way of creating new money in the system.
 The block reward decreases over time which means that in 2140, the last bitcoin will be rewarded.
-Now we have the problem, that the reserve of coins is limited.
+Now we have the problem, that the reserve of coins is limited (limit is 21 million).
 Therefore a **transaction fee** *can* be attached to a transaction.
 In addition to the block reward, the coinbase transaction is allowed to pay out also the coins contained in the transaction fees.
+The block reward halves every 210'000 blocks (every four years).
+The block size limit of 1 MB

 **IncentiveCoin solves**: